haandfeng/LearningNote/操作系统/Ch2.md

 微内核的变体
 Contains two classes of processes, the servers and the clients.
 Communication between servers and clients is done by message passing.
 It is an abstraction that can be used for a single machine or a network of machines
 ![[Pasted image 20231223145806.png]]

+# Process
+## Multiprogramming
+- when the system is booted, many processes are running simultaneously
+- The CPU switches from process to process quickly, running each for tens or hundreds of milliseconds.
+- At anytime, the CPU is running only one process.

+## Process Creation
+1. System initialization
+2. Created by a running process.
+3. User request to create a new process
+4. Initiation of a batch job
+- Foreground processes: processes that interact with users and perform work for them. 前台进程 和人进行交互
+- Background processes that handle some incoming request are called daemons. 后台进程